YarnSpinnerTool/YSDocs/docs/faq.md

     disable player movement
 ```

-For a working example, see the "Space" sample.
-(In Unity, go to `Window > Package Manager`, and select Yarn Spinner package.
-Expand the "Samples" dropdown and select "Space" and import it.)
-Specifically, see [PlayerCharacter.cs](https://github.com/YarnSpinnerTool/YarnSpinner-Unity/blob/main/Samples~/Space/Scripts/PlayerCharacter.cs) for how to search for nearby NPCs from a list.
+The samples do have a shared script called the [Dialogue Interactible](https://github.com/YarnSpinnerTool/YarnSpinner-Unity-Samples/blob/main/Shared%20Assets/Scripts/DialogueInteractable.cs) which show off one way to achieve this behaviour.

 ### How do I position a speech bubble above an NPC's head, like in A Short Hike?

 The math / code is a little complicated.
 Calculate the NPC's on-screen position, then convert this screen position to UI canvas space, and reposition the dialogue bubble.

-For a working example, see the "3D" sample.
-(In Unity, go to `Window > Package Manager`, and select Yarn Spinner package.
-Expand the "Samples" dropdown and select "3D" and import it.)
-Specfically, see [YarnCharacterView.cs](https://github.com/YarnSpinnerTool/YarnSpinner-Unity/blob/main/Samples~/3D/Scripts/YarnCharacterView.cs) which has a method `WorldToAnchoredPosition()` that does a lot of this UI positioning math.
+We do have a [paid add-on](add-ons/speech-bubbles/README.md) that handles all of this (and more) for you if you'd prefer to just have it all working.

 ### How do I implement a resizing dialogue bubble / SMS messaging interface?

 This is more about Unity UI rather than Yarn Spinner.
 For a working example, see the "Phone Chat" sample.
-(In Unity, go to `Window > Package Manager`, and select Yarn Spinner package.
-Expand the "Samples" dropdown and select "Phone Chat" and import it.)

 To make a resizing dialogue bubble that automatically fits text, you will need a complex UI setup.
 Study the UI game objects and components in the sample scene.
 For more context about how it works, see [this Unity UI Layout Groups explainer by Hallgrim Games](https://www.hallgrimgames.com/blog/2018/10/16/unity-layout-groups-explained).

 ### How do I get text from a Text Input field into my Yarn story?

 This mainly involves Unity UI, and assumes that your project already has a system where a player can input text like a TMPro Input Field component.
-If the player input needs to happen in the middle of dialogue execution then you can trigger it with a Yarn Command, using a coroutine to wait for the player input if needed.
+If the player input needs to happen in the middle of dialogue execution then you can trigger it with a Yarn Command and wait for the player input if needed.

 Once you have the player input value, you can store it in a C# variable and access it through a Yarn function, or store that value in a Yarn story variable.
 [FAQs for how to access variables in Yarn and YarnSpinner are here](faq.md#variables).